menu icon

 Spices: Change up the flavor of these kohlrabi fries by adjusting the spices used.
 You could add cumin and chili powder for a spicy Mexican version.
 You could also substitute lemon pepper, curry powder, or Cajun seasoning.

-Preheat your oven to 425 degrees Fahrenheit and line a large baking sheet with parchment paper.
+Step 1: Preheat your oven to 425°F (220°C) and line a large baking sheet with parchment paper.
 Cut off each end of the kohlrabi bulbs and remove the tough woody skin with a vegetable peeler or knife.

 Blot away any excess moisture with a tea towel or paper towels.